Vincit/objection.js/doc/api/query-builder/mutate-methods.md

 Note that, unlike for `relate`, you shouldn't pass arguments for the `unrelate` method.
 Use `unrelate` like `delete` and filter the rows using the returned query builder.

+The return value of the query is the number of affected items.

 ##### Return value